Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Průhled Královskou ulicí (dnes Sokolovská) od křižovatky s Vítkovou ulicí k východu ke Karlínskému náměstí.
 Zleva domy čp.
 439, čp.
 5 (U Červené hvězdy) v Karlíně.

-Královská třída was the street in Karlín where Feldkurat Katz lived.
-The exact address is not known, but the field chaplain's flat was probably near Ferdinandova kasárna (where he may have served).
+was the street in Karlín where Feldkurat Katz lived.
+The exact address is not known, but the field chaplain's flat was probably near Ferdinandova kasárna (where he likely served).

 Background

-Vatican is the centre of the Roman-Catholic Church, and the name of the associated micro-state located in the middle of Rome.
-Here it is probably meant The Holy See as an institution rather than the Vatican State.
-Pope from 1904 until 20 August 1914 was Pius X, who was succeeded by Benedict XV.
+is the centre of the Roman Catholic Church, and the name of the associated micro-state located in the middle of Rome.
+Here it probably refers to The Holy See as an institution rather than the Vatican State.
+The Pope from 1904 until 20 August 1914 was Pius X, who was succeeded by Benedict XV.
 See also The Pope.

 Quote(s) from the novel